saikeerthi-kusuma-sompalli/crossword/3_implementation/Readme.md

    - fty time
  Execution steps:
   1.Execute main.py file
-  [we created a file in main.py which contains all the files, So execute one by one without user interface] we can assume that at files are executing one by one:
+  - [we created a file in main.py which contains all the files, So they execute one by one without user interface]
+  - we can assume that at files are executing one by one:
    1. clickPicture.py
        Output: